mikegioia/libremail/sync/README.md

   Use this if you'd like to run the syncing engine from an init script, a cron, a systemd service, managed via a hypervisor, or any other method of watchdogging or monitoring a PHP script.

+* `--folder <folder> | -f <folder>`

+  Runs the sync script for the specified folder only, and then halts.
+This is useful when running in interactive mode to download one specific folder if you're testing something, or if you want to just have an external script download, say, your Inbox separately from the entire mailbox.
+The `<folder>` argument is the full name of the IMAP folder: 'INBOX', or 'Accounts/Support' are examples.

+* `--update | -u`

+  Updates the database by running the migration scripts in `db/`.
+These scripts will only run once so you can run this as many times as you'd like.

+* `--diagnostic | -d`

+  Runs through the diagnostic tests and reports any errors.
+Use this to start debugging any failures.

 * `--help | -h`